narutatsuri/howmanylines/README.md

-# howmanylines
+## How Many Lines of Code Have You Written

-Python script to count how many lines of code you've written.
+Script to count how many lines of code you've written.
+(WIP)